Italian Motorcycle Brands

 Autozodiaco Logo

 In 1968, the production of buggy cars was founded in Bologna.
-The Autozodiaco brand existed for only 13 years, during which it managed to make a small contribution to the Italian motorcycle industry.
+The Autozodiaco brand existed for only 13 years, during which it made a small contribution to the Italian motorcycle industry.
 In the mid-70s, the company released a motorcycle, Moto Zodiaco Tuareg.
 Its important difference was the absence of a generator and the presence of a mechanical start from a cord.
 To ensure passability, it used large pneumatic tires.
 In 1978, the company ceased to exist.

 Benelli